ianhua2022/join-the-siege/README.md

    ```

 4. Test the classifier using the [web frontend](http://127.0.0.1:5000/).
 Upload a file from the `files/` directory to see the classification result.

+Note: it may take a while for the system to classify images initially as it needs to download some dependencies.

 5. Run tests:
    ```shell